 Golf Swing Tips – Football-Style Scrimmage

-Probably one of the best golf swing tips for creating a simple golf swing practice comes from football.
-During one of our hot two-a-day summer practices in Arkansas, we scrimmaged against the defense during the second practice session.
-Run-through-type practice with pads did not provide feedback that a scrimmage would.
-Typical run through practices without scrimmaging against the defense did not offer the offense nor defense with critical feedback for adjustments.
-Nor did just practicing provide the real-feel that a scrimmage game would.
-The golfer can use a similar scrimmage-type practice to improve their performance on the golf course without experiencing the disconnect some golfers experience.
+Probably one of the best golf swing tips for creating a simple golf swing practice comes from football coach’s play book.
+During one of our hot two-a-day summer practices in Arkansas, we scrimmaged against the defense.
+Run-through-type practice with pads did not provide feedback that a scrimmage does.
+Typical run-through practices without scrimmaging against the defense did not offer neither the offense nor defense the ability to experience game-like conditions.
+The golfer can use a similar scrimmage-type practice called the 405-Training Drill to improve their performance on the golf course without experiencing the Dr Jekyll and Mr Hyde Syndrome.

 The golfer can experience the same disconnect problem hitting range balls on the practice range if a scrimmage-type practice is not used.
 I was experiencing the same issue in my golf game of not being able to replicate my practice on the golf course.
-A golfer can be convinced that practice and course play are one in the same.
+A golfer can convince themselves that their practice is developing skills that they can take to the golf course.
 But, in reality, the practice range can’t replicate the same conditions on the golf course.
 This is proven in the longest walk in golf, the distance from the practice range to the first tee box.
-The practice range, how we practice doesn’t compared to the golf course, and how we play might as well be in two different worlds.
-I refer to this condition as the Jekyll-and-Hyde Syndrome, or the disconnect.
+The practice range, how we practice doesn’t compared to the golf course, and how we play might as well be in two different worlds a part.
+I refer to this condition as the Dr. Jekyll-and-Mr. Hyde Syndrome, or the disconnect.

 The 405- Scrimmage Training Drill

 To deal with this disparity between practice and play, I developed a scrimmage-type golf practice called the 405- Training Drill.
 The 405- Training-type of practice provides the golfer with similar conditions he/she will face on the golf course.
-The golfer’s following the scrimmage-type practice will have repetition, but more importantly, consequences to learn by being their own golf swing coach during practice sessions.
-The 405- Training Drill provides instant retrospective feedback to the golfer under a self-coaching model.
+The golfer’s following the scrimmage-type practice will have their repetition, but more importantly, under reward or consequences conditions that they will face on the golf course.
+The 405- Training Drill provides instant retrospective feedback to the golfer under a self-coaching model and adrenaline situation.